 We work with all parties in the transaction; including real estate agents, sellers, and the lender, to resolve any outstanding issues prior to closing.

 When we represent the seller at closing our priority is to make sure that their obligations to the property, after it is sold, are 100% satisfied.
 No one wants to get embroiled in a lawsuit because something was missed or done incorrectly.
 We will thoroughly review all documentation to make sure your rights and interests are protected; now and in the future.
 If disputes or legal issues come up during the closing process, or at the closing table, we will work to resolve the issue to your best interest.

-With over fifty years of combined experience in the real estate industry the attorneys and staff at Walsh Banks Law know how to resolve issues that may arise during the closing process.
 We believe that leveraging a clear and concise process; along with proper planning and communication, is the best way to make the process as smooth and efficient as possible.

 Whether you are buying, selling, or have a vested interest in a transaction, we can represent you at the transaction settlement.
 Having a real estate attorney represent you throughout the closing process, and at the closing table, provides a peace of mind knowing that the documents that are presented and signed are correct and executed properly, further ensuring that, your interests are being protected.